Let’s Learn About the Plastic Recycling Process

-Rinsing before disposing plastic makes the recycling process easier at the facilities.
+Rinsing before disposing of plastic makes the recycling process easier at the facilities.
 The odor produced from the used plastics is eliminated.
 Moreover, contamination that could affect the quality of recycled plastic at the end-stage is reduced.

 Removing contamination to some extent is important because plastic with food waste or other contaminations is rejected and not recycled.
 Hence, make a habit of quickly rinsing plastic materials before throwing them in the recycling bins.

 Before any plastic waste is recycled, it needs to go through six different stages so that it can be further used for making various types of products.
 Here are the six steps of plastic recycling:

 Collecting the plastic to be recycled depends on how businesses, restaurants, and the public dispose of their plastic waste.
 If plastic wastelands up in normal trash bins, it cannot be recycled.
 Therefore, it is important to separate common waste and plastic waste.

 The collected plastic waste is then taken to a recycling facility for sorting.
 The machines sort the plastic into different areas depending upon its properties, and what final product is being produced.

 Plastics are sorted are based on the type, color, or how it was made.
 Sorting is important because each type of plastic has to be processed differently, and most recycling facilities are only capable of recycling one type of plastic.